MonoidMusician/blog/sources/hatstack.md

 ### Operators

 There are binary operators, which pop two and push one, and n-ary operators which pop their arity, pop that many operands, and push the result.
-(In general it is common for functions to take a variable number of arugments in this way, see [length-headed lists](#length-headed-lists).)
+(In general it is common for functions to take a variable number of arguments in this way, see [length-headed lists](#length-headed-lists).)
 Some operators will throw an error if they are called as 0-ary, since they do not have an identity.

 There are three syntactic categories: